Project Restart: What is the state of play in Europe's top leagues?

 Germany - Bundesliga

-The Bundesliga season restarted last Saturday and is set to continue this weekend.
+The Bundesliga season restarted on May 16, with socially-distanced goal celebrations, substitutes wearing masks and even cardboard cutouts of fans in the stands.

-How did their return go?
-From social distancing goal celebrations to substitutes wearing masks, what did we learn from the weekend's action?
+What did we learn from the opening weekend's action?
+Read more here.

 Netherlands - Eredivisie

-The Dutch Eredivisie season has been ended with immediate effect, meaning league leaders Ajax have been denied the title.
+The Dutch Eredivisie season has been ended, meaning league leaders Ajax have been denied the title.
+Ajax were top of the Eredivisie table, ahead of AZ Alkmaar on goal difference, with nine rounds of matches to play when the season was suspended.

+The Eredivisie has put Ajax forward to go directly to the play-offs of the Champions League, with AZ playing in the second qualifying round, while third-placed Feyenoord will go straight into the group stage of the Europa League with PSV and Willem II qualifying for the second qualifying round for the competition.

+AZ have released a statement saying they are considering their options after indicating displeasure with the judgement, particularly in relation to the awarding of European places.
+The settlement of places for European competition next season is subject to ratification by UEFA.

 There will also be no promotion to the Dutch Eredivisie or relegation from the top flight, following an agreement reached over a video conference call between the Dutch FA (KNVB) and clubs.